Kanalkampf: 19 July

 Off Portland harbour, 87 Squadron intercepted Ju 87s without result and 64 Squadron shot down a Heinkel He 115 float plane mining the Thames Estuary.
-III./KG 55 lost a bomber to 145 Squadron and against Bf 109s, 1 and 32 squadrons lost a Hurricane each, 43 Squadron lost two and one damaged, two pilots were seriously wounded and one was killed; 141 Squadron lost ten crew killed and one wounded.
+III./KG 55 lost a bomber to 145 Squadron and against Bf 109s, 1 Squadron and 32 Squadron lost a Hurricane each, 43 Squadron lost two and one damaged, two pilots were seriously wounded and one was killed; 141 Squadron lost ten crew killed and one wounded.
 Although the losses on this day were small numerically, the British fighters had been defeated in each engagement.
 The Germans were more experienced, operating in greater numbers and the Bf 109 units were fighting with greater flexibility.
-Operating at generally higher altitudes, the Finger-four formation tactic used by German fighter pilots proved far more effective than close British formations of British pilots.
-All the German pilots could scan the air but the British had to rely on the formation leader, while concentrating on tight formation-flying.
+Operating at generally higher altitudes, the Finger-four formation tactic used by German fighter pilots proved far more effective than the tight British formations.
+All the German pilots could scan the air but the British had to rely on the formation leader, while concentrating on keeping station.

-At 12:15, StG 1 attacked the destroyer HMS Beagle off Dover and Beagle replied with its anti-aircraft guns and high-speed manoeuvres, to escape the deluge of bombs from 40 to 50 Ju 87s.
+At 12:15, StG 1 attacked the destroyer HMS Beagle off Dover and Beagle replied with its anti-aircraft guns and high-speed manoeuvres to escape the deluge of bombs from 40 to 50 Ju 87s.
 Several near misses damaged Beagle's gyro and engines but there were no casualties and Beagle made it back to Dover.
 At 16:00, German formations appeared over Dover and nine Do 17's from KG 2 and Ju 87s from StG 1 bombed the harbour, attacking in shallow dives.
 Twenty-two bombs were dropped and the oiler War Sepoy blew up, the tug Simla, the drifter Golden Drift and the destroyer HMS Griffin were damaged.

 20 July

 Around midnight on 19/20 July, a Focke-Wulf Fw 200 Kondor of Kampfgeschwader 40 (KG 40) ventured too far inland and was shot down by ground defences near Hartlepool and another was lost over Northern Ireland.
-German records show the losses on different dates but British sources are clear that both losses occurred this night.
+German records show the losses on different dates but British sources are clear that both losses occurred that night.
 At dawn (05:21), 12 Hurricanes from 54 Squadron were scrambled to engage forty German aircraft approaching the Thames Estuary.
 The raid had been ordered on a convoy but the report was mistaken.
 The German formation split into smaller groups searching for the ships and British radar tracked the raiders but Hurricanes from 54 Squadron failed to intercept.
 Aircraft of 56 Squadron took off at 05:45, met a formation of Ju 88s from Kampfgeschwader 4 (KG 4), and forced one down near St Osyth.
 Several light vessels had been sunk along the coast; the vessels were tethered and sitting ducks.
-Radar usually picked up enemy raiders before they reached the target area but the raids often occurred in poor light.
+Radar usually picked up raiders before they reached the target area but the raids often occurred in poor light.
 Keith Park and Leigh-Mallory were concerned the Luftwaffe would attack lightships off the East Coast and agreed to aerial patrols over the coast near them.